Positechlpg/vehiclerental-api/README.md

 <br/>

-Violet coffee shop is a web application that can make it easier for customer to order food and beverages from coffee shop.
-Customer can simply register, login, see products, order, see order history, edit their profile, etc.
+vehicle rental is a platform where vehicle owners can rent their vehicles and users can rent vehicles at the nearest location

 ## Contents